 Launching a book can be a little scary and it can also be lots of fun.
 For months, only your eyes read your creation as you nurse it through the ups and downs to fruition.
 Then you pass it around to a chosen few for their first take and wait with baited breath for their verdict.
 After more massaging, your treasured words pass under the critical eye of your editor and publisher, who invariably come up with more improvements.
 Finally it is deemed fit for printing and out into the big wide world it is launched.
+As an author you just can’t sit back nervously biting your nails, waiting for the reviews to come in, for readers to comment and for the sales to climb.
+You have to help it along.
+So you have a formal launch to which you invite the world and you go on a book tour.

 Over five weekends in October and November, the three of us travelled all over Eastern and Southern Ontario, spending Thursdays, Fridays, Saturdays and Sundays in bookstores, Chapters and independents, usually two stores per day.
 At times it got confusing trying to remember which town we were in, particularly when doing Chapter signings.
 Like any big box store, one Chapter looks like another.
 Although I prefer the individuality of the independent bookstore, they don’t always bring in the traffic.
 Sadly, two of the mystery stores we visited have since closed, one in Kingston and the other in Waterloo.